wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    6. Raw disk blocks
    <br /><br />

-Change control process:
-   1. The change is requested.
-   2. The change is approved.
-   3. The change is documented in the change log.
-   4. The change is tested and presented.
-   5. The change is implemented.
-   6. The change is reported to management or the CCB.
-   <br /><br />

 ### Cohesion is opposite of Coupling
    * <strong>Low cohesion</strong> describes a module that carries out <strong>many tasks</strong>, making it harder to maintain and reuse.
-   * High cohesion describes a software module that does not affect many other modules, is easier to update.
+   * High cohesion describes a software module that does NOT affect many other modules, so is easier to update.

    * <strong>High coupling</strong> describes a module that must <strong>interact with many other modules</strong>.
    * Low coupling describes a module that performs its job without using other modules.
    <br /><br />

+ACID properties: REMEMBER: MEMONIC: Analysts Can Interpret Data
+   * Atomicity - either all operations are complete or changes are rolled back.
+   * Consistency - transaction follows an integrity process that ensures that data is consistent in all places where it exists.
+   * Isolation - transaction separately from each other, does not interact with other transactions until completion.
+   * Durability is present when, once verified, the transaction is committed and cannot be rolled back.
+   <br /><br />

 Polyinstantiation is a process used to prevent data inference violations.

 Relationship cardinality means whether a relationship is one-to-one, many-to-one, or many-to-many.
 High cardinality means a high number of distinct (unique) values in a table column, relative to the number of rows in the table.

 Aggregation is a database security concern that arises when a user does not have complete access to sensitive data but can access portions of it.

 The domain of a relation is the set of allowable values that an attribute can take, composed of values that can be entered in a column (attribute) of a table (relation).

 WASC (Web Application Security Consortium) is an organization that provides best practices for web-based applications along with a variety of resources, tools, and information that organizations can make use of in developing web applications.

-Change control process:
-   1. requested;
-   2. approved;
-   3. documented in the change log;
-   4. tested and presented;
-   5. implemented;
-   6. reported to management or the change control board (CCB).
-   <br /><br />

 To establish a relationship with a third party which accesses organizational assets both remotely and locally:
    1. Perform a risk assessment on the third party’s network, to determine its compliance with organizational security policies and standards.